An inductive model structure for strict $\infty$-categories: -Categories and Marked -Categories

-\begin{remark} The proof of \cref{th:canonical_left_semi_model} above also shows that $\micat$ also admits a right semi-model category structure whose fibrations and trivial cofibrations are the fibrations and acyclic cofibrations of \cref{def:generating_anodyne} and whose cofibrations are as in \cref{def:generating_cofibrations}.
+\begin{remark} The proof of \cref{th:canonical_left_semi_model} above also shows that $\micat$ also admits a right semi-model category structure whose fibrations and acyclic cofibrations are the fibrations and acyclic cofibrations of \cref{def:generating_anodyne} and whose cofibrations are as in \cref{def:generating_cofibrations}.

-This however does not clearly make $\micat$ into a Quillen model structure but rather into a ``two-sided model category'' as in Section 5 of \cite{henry2020combinatorial}.
-We refer to Section 5 of \cite{henry2020combinatorial} for what this means more precisely, but in short, the problem is that the left and right semi-model categories have different classes of weak equivalences.
-The two classes of equivalence however coincide for arrows that are between fibrant or cofibrant objects.
-Another way to talk about this difference is that left and the right semi-model categories are Quillen equivalent and have the same homotopy category, but define different functors $\micat \to \text{Ho}(\micat)$.
+This, however, does not clearly make $\micat$ into a Quillen model structure but rather into a ``two-sided model category'' as in Section 5 of \cite{henry2020combinatorial}.
+We refer to Section 5 of \cite{henry2020combinatorial} for what this means more precisely, but in short, the problem is that the left and right left semi-model categories have different classes of weak equivalences.
+The two classes of equivalence, however, coincide for morphisms that are between fibrant or cofibrant objects.
+Another way to talk about this difference is that the left and right left semi-model categories are Quillen equivalent and have the same homotopy category but define different functors $\micat \to \text{Ho}(\micat)$.
 The two functors agree on objects that are either fibrant or cofibrant but differ on general objects: one sends an object $X$ to its cofibrant replacement while the other sends it to a fibrant replacement, and we do not know if these are always homotopy equivalent when $X$ is neither fibrant nor cofibrant itself. \end{remark}

 \begin{remark} We do not know if $\micat$ is actually a Quillen model category or not.
 In the unmarked case, this follows from the fact that all objects are fibrant.
 But that is no longer the case in this situation.
 In terms of the ``two-sided model structure'' mentioned in the previous remark, the question is whether $\micat$ satisfies one of the equivalent conditions of Proposition 5.3 of \cite{henry2020combinatorial}. \end{remark}